Fraunhofer-AISEC/codyze/README.md

 # Build & run Codyze

-Java 11 (OpenSDK) is a prerequisite.
+Java 11 (OpenJDK) is a prerequisite.

 To build an executable version of Codyze, use the `installDist` task: